pconrad-webapps/pconrad-webapps.github.io/_topics/spark_java_getting_started.md

 }
 ```

 And that means we have to worry about where to put that `HelloWorld.java` source file in a directory structure.
 Maven doesn't want us to just have `HelloWorld.java` and `pom.xml` as siblings in a simple flat directory.
-It wants a directory structure more like this one:
+It wants a specific directory structure.
+And the best way to get that directory structure is to just let Maven build it for us.

 For the command: